-All This And World War II is a musical documentary from 1976 with newsreel footage from the 1940's and Beatles songs in the background.
-The soundtrack was performed by different artists, including Ike & Tina Turner’s Come Together.
-Although only Tina is mentioned, it's a different Ike & Tina version with an orchestra in the background.
+All This And World War II is a musical documentary with newsreel footage from the 1940's and songs from the Beatles as the soundtrack.
+The songs were performed by different artists, including Ike & Tina Turner’s Come Together.
+Although only Tina is mentioned in the credits, it's a different Ike & Tina version with an orchestra in the background.
 The movie wasn’t very successful, lasted only two weeks in cinemas and has never been officially released on home video.
-The soundtrack album reached #23 on the UK charts.

 November 13, 1976